PoSh: Using Scene Graphs To Guide LLMs-as-a-Judge For Detailed Image Descriptions: Results Discussion

-\paragraph{PoSh as a Reward Function} In \cref{tab:rl_results} of the Appendix, we report annotator agreement and aggregate preferences between SFT and DAPO with \methodshort.
-In each dimension of interest, a \methodshort generation earns a score between $-2$ and $2$ based on how much worse or better it is than its SFT counterpart.
+\paragraph{\methodshort as a Reward Function} In \cref{tab:rl_results} of the Appendix, we report annotator agreement and aggregate preferences between SFT and DAPO with \methodshort.
+In each dimension of interest, a \methodshort-tuned generation earns a score between $-2$ and $2$ based on how much worse or better it is than its SFT counterpart.
 While \methodshort-tuned generations had more mistakes (an average score of $-0.243$), these were incurred in service of \textbf{much fewer missing details ($\mathbf{+0.432}$), resulting in higher overall quality ($\mathbf{+0.135}$)}.
 This speaks to the strength of \methodshort when optimized directly.
+Given recent progress in generating synthetic detailed descriptions \citep{li2024densefusion}, \methodshort-tuning could be freely scaled in post-training.
+Moreover, as \methodshort produces localized granular scores, it supports token-level guidance \citep{yang2023preference}, an exciting direction to explore in future work.

+\paragraph{\methodshort Subcomponent Evaluation} \methodshort relies on two subcomponents, scene graph extraction and scene graph element verification through question answering.
+As downstream errors may propagate from these components, we validate each through comparison against hand annotated examples from \benchmark.
+We find that \methodshort's scene graphs are high quality, with average element F1 of $0.892$.
+Similarly, in verifying these scene graph elements, \methodshort exhibits strong alignment with human raters, with an F1 of $0.852$.
+We provide additional details and analysis in \cref{sec:subcomponent_perf}.

+\paragraph{\methodshort Runtime} A core enabler of \methodshort's performance and interpretability is its thorough granular evaluation.
+It achieves this efficiently through inference optimizations like continuous batching and prefix caching \citep{kwon2023efficient}. \methodshort scores the $400$ examples in \benchmark in $15$ minutes, or one every $2$ seconds, on a single H100 GPU.
+In contrast, DCScore \citep{ye2025painting} takes upwards of $2$ hours due to its heavy use of GPT4 (one description every $25$ seconds).
+As manual evaluation takes $18$ minutes per description (see \cref{tab:benchmark_comp}), \methodshort effectively balances quality and cost.